 As such, this ‘option’ was one of several “on the menu” presented to Trump as potential responses to the ongoing Iranian violence in Iraq.
 Importantly, the officials claim that this option was by far the most extreme and in reality, only served as a means of making the more conservative choices “appear more palatable.”
 However, the intelligence seemingly forgot that they were dealing with Donald Trump, who naturally was not going to be able to resist the dopamine rush of taking out a revered enemy leader.

 The Overlapping of Winners, Sinners & Grinners

 Ultimately, Trump has a personality that craves and requires satisfaction, which ultimately can be linked to any opportunity that he has to win.
-It doesn’t matter how or by what means it takes to get him to that pole position, simply, Trump is addicted to that big fat W. This was most potently reflected at one of Trump’s 2016 campaign rallies in Montana, in which he claimed to the engrossed crowd that we are going to “win so much you may even get tired of winning and you’ll say please Mr President, it’s too much winning!”
-As it were, it seems the facet of winning that Trump enjoys the most is the putting down of his opposition; effectively, the chase.
+It doesn’t matter how or by what means it takes to get him to that pole position, simply, he is addicted to that big fat W. This was most potently reflected at one of Trump’s 2016 campaign rallies in Montana, in which he claimed to the engrossed crowd that we are going to “win so much you may even get tired of winning and you’ll say please Mr President, it’s too much winning!”
+As it were, it seems the facet of winning that he enjoys the most is the putting down of his opposition; effectively, the chase.

 Trump revels when given the chance to patronise or belittle, especially in the direction of figures that have the capacity to rival or threaten his alpha status.
 We’ve all seen the nicknames he’s given to Democrat rivals, like Crooked Hillary or One-Percent Joe!
 As such, all of this works to reaffirm the logic behind why Trump would have chosen the most extreme option of retaliation, by way of quite literally putting Soleimani down.
 And boy, wasn’t he running hot when announcing that he was responsible for implementing the order!